doyleme48/Portfolio/README.md

 ## About This Repository

-Currently, this repo features a single project:
+Currently, this repo features a single project, but there's more to come!:

 - **Lake Model Analysis (`lake_model.ipynb`)**
-  *In this notebook, I explore and visualize water-level data for several Great Lakes.*
+  *In this notebook, I explore and visualize water-level data for several Great Lakes over time.*

 Even with just one project, you’ll see my fundamental approach to data analytics:
 1. **Data Ingestion & Cleaning:** Using Python to import and preprocess CSV data.